-Advanced training is open to any and all members of the MDU willing to put in time and dedication into competitive debating, so members are welcome to come to the sessions.
+Advanced training is open to all members of the MDU willing to put in time and dedication into competitive debating, so members are welcome to come to the sessions.
 You may want to try out a novice training session first, and depending on your performance in a practice debate, our training officer or your judge may talk to you about joining advanced training.

-If you have extensive experience in debating before university and you want to continue your debate career, that’s also a good sign that you’re fit for advanced training!
+If you have extensive experience in debating before university, and you want to continue your debate career, that’s also a good sign that you’re fit for advanced training!

 What is expected of advanced training members?

 We understand that people join debating for different goals.
-Some may want to improve their confidence in public speaking while others want to do well in debate competitions.
+Some may want to improve their confidence in public speaking, while others want to do well in debate competitions.
 While novice training sessions can benefit a wide range of members with differing levels of commitment, those who want to come to advanced training are expected to devote more time and effort.
-This means that the Advanced Training Officer expects members to attend and speak consistently every week as well as attend a few competitions throughout the year.
+This means that the Advanced Training Officer expects members to attend and speak consistently every week, as well as attend a few competitions throughout the year.